archmangler/hpc-epic/DESIGN.md

 ## Benchmarking our Solution

 * Having completed the design and assessed the high level performance capabilities and parameters, benchmark your design

-* Overall Hardware Performance for standardised loads
+* Overall Hardware Performance for standardised loads (??? what hardware benchmarking tools to use?)
-* O.S and Middleware performance benchmarks
+* O.S and Middleware performance benchmarks (MLperf for machine learning workload performance benchmarking)